What is Asthma?

 Everyone’s asthma is different – and everyone has different triggers that lead to an asthma attack.
 Most people with asthma learn to manage their condition well.
 There are medications available to prevent attacks, and to relieve the symptoms of an attack.

+Asthma is due to hypersensitive airways reacting to triggers.
 Three main factors cause the airways to narrow:

 - Inflammation – the inside lining of airways become swollen